jiananlu/faked_csv/README.md

 ## Example

 A simple example `.csv.json` file looks like the following.
 Noted, JSON file doesn't support inline comment, so the below example is only for illustration.
 You can use the `example.csv.json` file in the root folder of the source code as a boilerplate.
+More details on the configuration file are in later section.

 ```
 {
-  "rows": 200, <-- the rows of the generated csv
+  "rows": 200, <- how many rows in the generated CSV
-  "fields": {  <-- all the fields/columns of the generated csv
+  "fields": [  <- a list of fields/columns in the generated CSV
+    {
-    "First Name": {  <-- the field/column name
+      "name": "ID",        <- field/column name
+      "type": "rand:char", <- type/format of the field
+      "length": 5          <- 5 characters random word
+    },
+    {
+      "name": "First Name",
-      "type": "fixed",  <-- this means only the given values will be used
+      "type": "fixed",     <- values will only come from the below list
       "values": ["Peter", "Tom", "Jane", "Tony", "Steve", "John"]
     },
+    {
-    "Last Name": {
+      "name": "Last Name",
-      "type": "faker:name:last_name" <-- the random data format
-      "values": ["Smith", "Lu"]  <-- "must-have" will appear at least once
+      "type": "faker:name:last_name", <- via Faker::Name.last_name method
+      "inject": ["Lu", "Smith"]       <- "must-have" values
     },
-    "City": {
+    {
+      "name": "City",
-      "type": "faker:address:city",
+      "type": "faker:address:city", <- via Faker::Address.city method
-      "count": "rows/2" <-- how many choices/unique data for random process.
-                            in this case there will be 100 random fake cities as values
-                            for the City field in the csv file.
+      "rotate": "rows/5"            <- rows/5 (=>200/5 =>40) unique values
+                                       (and only these values) will appear
     },
-    "State": {
+    {
+      "name": "State",
       "type": "faker:address:state_abbr",
-      "count": 10 <-- you can also use an absolute value as the count
+      "rotate": 10,    <- both rotate and inject? will make sure 10 unique
+                          values (including "CA") appear
+      "inject": ["CA"]
     },
-    "Age": {
+    {
+      "name": "Age",
-      "type": "rand:int", <-- random integers in the following range
+      "type": "rand:int",
-      "range": [10, 80] <-- the min will be 10, the max will be 80.
-                            meaning end potins are included
+      "range": [10, 80] <- range (including boundaries) for random integers
     },
-    "Height": {
+    {
+      "name": "Height",
-      "type": "rand:float", <-- random floats in the following range
+      "type": "rand:float",
-      "range": [150, 190],
+      "range": [150, 190],  <- range for random floats
+      "inject": [200, 210], <- "must-have" values. can be any format
+      "rotate": 20,         <- 20 unique values (including injects)
-      "precision": 3 <-- the precision of the float number
+      "precision": 2        <- precision of the float numbers
     }
+  ]
 }
-}
 ```

-With the `.csv.json` file, now you can generate a random CSV by invoking the following command:
+With the `<name>.csv.json` file, now you can generate a random CSV by invoking the following command:

 ```
 faked_csv -i example.csv.json -o example.csv